grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 <img src="https://timogrossenbacher.ch/wp-content/uploads/2019/04/bm-thematic-bivariate-map-with-legend-1.png" width="100%" />

-That's it!
+That’s it!
 We hoped you liked this tutorial.
 If you have any questions or remarks, or know a better way of doing things, please let us know in the comment section.

-You can also give us a shout on Twitter: We're [grssnbchr](https://twitter.com/grssnbchr) and [angelozehr](https://twitter.com/angelozehr).
+You can also give us a shout on Twitter: We’re [grssnbchr](https://twitter.com/grssnbchr) and [angelozehr](https://twitter.com/angelozehr).